kzar/davemail/README.md

 ## TODO

 - Figure out how to consider the address the original email was to when forwarding emails.
-Currently the wrong alias is often used.
+Currently, the wrong alias is often used.
-- Figure out algorithm to fix broken line wrapping in Rietveld emails.
+- Figure out an algorithm to fix broken line wrapping in Rietveld emails.
 - Figure out why forwarded messages sometimes get mangled.
-- Ditch webmail / mobile email completely?!
+- Ditch webmail/mobile email completely?!
 - [Set up imapnotify to trigger mbsync, rather than polling.][11]
 - If sending fails and the mail is later sent from the msmtp queue the Fcc copy to the Sent folder is not written.
 - Sending emails using msmtp blocks Emacs, which sucks when the connection to Fastmail is slow.
 - Finish the old message archiving functionality?
-- Figure out how to delete mails from Gmail properly and fix the folder to tag mapping there.
+- Figure out how to delete emails from Gmail properly and fix the folder to tag mapping there.
 - Perhaps replace some of davemail.py with [imapfilter][12]?
 - Have notmuch use my local copy of my contacts [for address completion][13] as